The curious case of Lars Hedegaard

 ‘While congratulations are in order for Hedegaard… the court’s decision leaves Article 266(b) intact—meaning that this is anything but a decided victory for free speech.
 The Supreme Court… merely applied the law as written.
 Private speech… is protected.
 Public remarks, however, on the very same subjects remain fair game… if they are otherwise determined to violate the rather sweeping language of the provision… There is also the issue that… the process [of] being dragged through the courts… allows for speech-chilling abuse…And then there is the uncomfortable fact that he was prosecuted in the first place… That is no way to live in a purportedly “free” society.
 Article 266(b) and its ilk must be excised from Western laws once and for all.’

-In a piece the National Review Online published the very next day, Snyder’s sentiments were echoed by the redoubtable journalist, Marc Steyn, author of the chilling 2006 book Europe Alone in which he contends that Europe faces inevitable Islamisation under the weight of the demographic pressure brought about by mass immigration of Muslims and their much higher fertility rate than that of indigenous Europeans.
+In a piece the National Review Online (link no longer available) published the very next day, Snyder’s sentiments were echoed by the redoubtable journalist, Marc Steyn, author of the chilling 2006 book Europe Alone in which he contends that Europe faces inevitable Islamisation under the weight of the demographic pressure brought about by mass immigration of Muslims and their much higher fertility rate than that of indigenous Europeans.
 Steyn observed:

 ‘Lars [Hedegaard] can never get back the years of his time that this disgusting prosecution consumed.
 Restraints on free speech and individual liberty in the name of identity-group rights are now routine in much of the Western world… And for every Lars Hedegaard willing to push things all the way to the Supreme Court, the broader lesson of his “victory” is that the average Dane understands the price of raising certain subjects is too high.’